mattcarlotta/nvi/README.md

 # a dollar sign without braces is a literal '$' (not an interpolated key)
 PRICE=$5.00

+# a hash sign after a key is a literal '#' (not comment)
+CHANNEL=#why-is-this-bug-occuring

-# backslash-newline continues the value (interpolation keys still work)
+# backslash-newline continues the value (interpolation keys still work on any line)
 SSH_PRIVATE_KEY=-----BEGIN RSA PRIVATE KEY-----\
 MIIEpAIBAAKCAQEA2x5s8K9vN3pQ7mK8vL2d5pJ9mX6kL8qR3wT9uV5sZ2aB4cD\
 oqRosTouVoaV1EthzxeIRx7pPoqR9sTiuVcwXjyZiBvcDj0FlgHgiJjlLjmNjoP\
 owKBAQDZ2sX7pPoqRisTiuVcwXjyZiBvcDj0FlgHgiJjlLjmNjoPoqRosTouVoaV\
 3EthzxeIRx7pPoqR9sTiuVcwXjyZiBvcDj0FlgHgiJjlLjmNjoPoqRosTouVoaV\
 -----END RSA PRIVATE KEY-----
-# no backslash with just a new-line/EOF indicates the end of a multiline value
+# when there's no backslash and just a new-line or EOF, then that indicates the end of a multiline value
 ```
+> [!NOTE]
-Interpolated keys resolve first from the shell environment and then from keys parsed earlier (including earlier `--files`).
+> Interpolated keys resolve first from the shell environment and then from keys parsed earlier (including earlier `.env` files specified by `--files`).
-Undefined interpolations and keys with empty values are skipped with a warning.
+> Undefined key interpolations or keys with empty values will exit with an error.

 ## Testing